MINOTROCK/Root-Me/write-ups/002_capture_this_(ct).md

 ## ⚠️ Difficulties

-At the beggining, I took time to find the correct strategien, hopefully
+At the beggining, I took time to find the correct strategien,
+hopefully the [Root-Me Discord server](https://discord.gg/rootme) gave me an clue
+but the worst was to use the tool, only one metho in one environemtn was still fonctional.
+It was realy frustratiing to have the solution between your hands but cant be able to use it.

 ## 📚 Lessons Learned